 Facilities and Outdoor Spaces

 The Visitor Center at the Rio Grande Nature Center was designed by architect Antoine Predock and completed in 1982.
 It contains interpretive exhibits about the plants, animals, geology, and hydrology of the Middle Rio Grande Bosque ecosystem.
 At the Visitor Center, front-desk volunteers are available to answer questions, sell park memberships, offer trail guides, and loan binoculars and field guides.
-The child-focused Discovery Room is filled with hands-on activities, including an animal-footprint sand table, a magnifying table, a “rubbing” table for nature drawings, puzzles, puppets, and more.
 The Observation Room overlooks a three-acre pond offers up-close encounters with ducks, geese, turtles, and dragonflies; it has comfortable seating and brings in the sounds from the pond via a microphone located near one of the bird feeders.
 It also contains a non-circulating reference library filled with publications on birds, herbs, trees, and other aspects of natural history.
 Restrooms and water fountains are also located in the Visitor Center.

 Opened in July 2011, the Nature Center’s education building offers 5,500 square feet of space to meet the educational needs of 130,000 children and adults who visit the park each year.
 Located east of the entrance road, the half-acre site, previously bare dirt where a house once stood, now creates new habitat for wildlife.
 This multifunctional building contains offices and classrooms/meeting rooms for talks, public screenings, and special events as well as student activities.
 The structure itself is a showcase of green building techniques and features: It is heated and cooled with high efficiency rooftop photo-voltaic power panels, resulting in net-zero energy use as it generates as much energy as it consumes.
 Materials incorporated in the construction use recycled content wherever practical, such as countertops and steel.
 Materials obtained from local manufactured sources include cement, gypsum board, aggregate, and SIP panels.
 The building incorporates rapidly renewable materials, such as straw in door cores and other panels, as well as local New Mexico materials like stone.
 Cisterns store storm water for restrooms and irrigation of native plants.

-Inside the Visitor Center, the Friends Nature Shop carries a wide variety of educational materials and just-for-fun merchandise for adults and children.
+Inside the Visitor Center, the Friends Nature Shop is open 10 - 2 daily and carries a wide variety of educational materials and just-for-fun merchandise for adults and children.
 In addition to the first-rate books on birds, animals, plants, and other natural history topics, the shop contains unusual nature-related gift items, including clothing, jewelry, glass, pottery, and fabric art, much of which has been created by local artists and volunteers.
 Friends members receive a 10% discount on merchandise and a 20% holiday discount throughout December.
 All purchases are tax-free and support the park.

 About one third of the Park grounds are open to the public.
 The remaining areas provide quieter habitat for wildlife.
 The public areas of the Nature Center offer short trails leading to wildlife viewing areas, views of the Sandia Mountains, the Native Plant and Mariposaville gardens,and a covered shelter for picnicking.
 There are several constructed ponds on the grounds of the Park.
 While all are closed to the public, two have special areas for viewing wildlife and one, the Discovery Pond, which is reserved for education and research and is made available for numerous school groups during much of the year.
 With the help of Nature Center volunteers, students have the opportunity to collect, observe, and release aquatic life that can be viewed with various magnifiers.